We can assist executors or personal representatives with the administration of estates. The key stages in this process are as follows:-

 If you wish to instruct us only to obtain the Grant of Representation in respect of a straightforward estate, then we anticipate that our fees should not exceed £1,500 plus VAT (£1,800) and disbursements.

 Please note that the cost of selling or transferring a property is not included in this price.
-We work alongside our Conveyancing Team and find that it is more straightforward and less time consuming if they deal with any conveyancing matter linked to the estate.
+We work alongside our Conveyancing Team and find that it is more straightforward and more efficient if they deal with any conveyancing matter linked to the estate.
 They will provide information about fees if required.

 There are a number of situations which would increase our costs.
 The following list is not exhaustive:-